apollographql/runtime-testing-framework/docs/src/guides/hello-world.md

    scenario_subject: "darkness my old friend"
 ```

-If we run the Test Plan again we should see that we have new output:
+Run the test plan again to see the modified output:

 ```
 $ rm output -rf